Luisg882/Super-Physio-main/README.md

 - **Therapeutic exercise
     - In this section we make a description on what is the therapeutic exercise.
-    - We make a emphasis in defiance it from the typical gym workout because the patients tend to decline the service thinking that they are going to make hard work.
+    - We make a emphasis in differentiate it from the typical gym workout because patients tend to decline the service thinking that they are going to make hard work.
     - The image was chosen to demonstrate the kind of exercise that is going to be made.
     - This section works as a follow up of the pain section showing the next step after relieving the pain.